mschoenebeck/zeos-validator/README.md

 systemctl status ipfs-ds-postgres
 ```

-### Zeus SDK
+### Zeus SDK (DSP node)
-This will install LiquidApps Zeus SDK on your machine.
+This will install LiquidApps Zeus SDK on your machine and run a services node.
 It depends on NodeJS which is installed first.
 ```
 cd
 sudo apt-get update